zengenti/contensis-react-base/MIGRATE-V4.md

 ### 2. **Missing packages due to peerDependency mismatches**

+You may experience error `Module not found: Can't resolve '<package-name>'...` when starting your project for the first time

-Some dependencies like `react-redux` may not be installed in the project root.
+Some key dependencies like `react-redux`, or `styled-components` may not be installed in the project root.
+Each project is slightly different in their implementation so the actual package name(s) will be revealed when you start the project.

 ✅ **Solution**: